Giving a Baby Up for Adoption Without Father's Consent in OH

 Situations involving the father of the baby can be very complex.

-Any questions you have can be answered by calling 1-800-ADOPTION.
+Any questions you have can be answered by calling 1-800-ADOPTION or filling out our free online form.
 An adoption professional will provide you with free information and guidance to better understand birth father rights, as well as any other benefits of adoption.
 Adoption professionals from American Adoptions can also help connect you to a local attorney, who may also help you better understand birth father adoption laws in Ohio.

 While this article is not meant to be taken as legal advice, it can be helpful for understanding what to expect when moving forward.
 Any legal advice should be obtained by a licensed adoption attorney.